Four Sundays? 10:30 - 5:00? When will you have shorter classes?

 That said, there is an hour break for lunch, and we take as many shorter breaks as needed.
 So it amounts to 5 hours per day, but don't worry, we're not meditating the entire time, which is another common concern.
 This is ultimately a healthy approach to meditation.

 How often do you teach this?

 Just four times a year.
 Usually September - November and January - April.
 When it's cold outside.

 What's the best way to stay in touch for new courses?

 Send an email to hello at needmeditation dot com and I'll put you on our mailing list.

 Can I really bring my dog?

 As long as no course participant has a dog allergy, yes you certainly can.
-The wonderful Creative Coworkers venue is fully dog friendly, and dogs love it when we meditate together; they calm down and sleep.
+The wonderful Creative Coworkers venue is fully dog friendly, and dogs love it when we meditate together; they tend to calm down and sleep, especially the older ones.

 I've never done this before.
 Can I really learn to meditate?

 Yes.
 You are not alone.
 Many have done so.